How networks shape diversity for better or worse: Abstract

 \section{Abstract}

-Socio-diversity, the social analog of bio-diversity, is fundamental for innovation, productivity, and collective intelligence.
-How can it be promoted?
-This paper studies how social structure can promote and hinder socio-diversity, employing models of behavioral dynamics and numerical simulations.
-By introducing the structural diversity index, a quantifier revealing the propensity of a social structure to sustain diversity, we investigate how fundamental characteristics of social networks---degree heterogeneity, clustering, distance, and size---affect behavioral diversity.
-We show that degree-heterogeneity obstructs diversity, while clustering and distance favor it.
-These results open new perspectives for understanding how to change social structures to sustain more (behavioral) diversity and, thereby, societal innovation, collective intelligence, and productivity.
+{Socio-diversity, the variety of human opinions, ideas, behaviors and styles, has profound implications for social systems.
+While it fuels innovation, productivity, and collective intelligence, it can also complicate communication and erode trust.
+So what mechanisms can influence it?
+This paper studies how fundamental characteristics of social networks can support or hinder socio-diversity.
+It employs models of cultural evolution, mathematical analysis, and numerical simulations.
+We find that pronounced inequalities in the distribution of connections obstruct socio-diversity.
+In contrast, the prevalence of close-knit communities, a scarcity of long-range connections, and a significant tie density tend to promote it.
+These results open new perspectives for understanding how to change social networks to sustain more socio-diversity and, thereby, societal innovation, collective intelligence, and productivity.}